Cheap flights to Catania (CTA) from £13

 • ITA Airways, which serves flights from Birmingham, Manchester or London.

-• Lufthansa, that operates flights from Manchester and Bristol, as well as from Leeds Bradford.
+• Turkish Airlines, that operates flights from Manchester and Bristol, as well as from Leeds Bradford.

-• Turkish Airlines, which offers flights from London, Tel Aviv - Yafo and also Munich.
+• Vueling, which offers flights from London, Tel Aviv - Yafo and also Munich.

 What time should you arrive at the airport prior to your flight to Catania?